nasir6/rPPG/README.md

 # rPPG
-This repo measures instantaneous heart rate of a person with remote photoplethysmography(rPPG) without any physical contact, capturing rPPG signal through webcam.
+This repo measures instantaneous heart rate of a person through remote photoplethysmography(rPPG) without any physical contact with sensor, It captures video stream through webcam or video file.
+The captured frames are passed through a pre trained network to segment face skin pixels to consistently sample the RoI.
+We have used POS to extract the rPPG signal from spatially averaged masked frames.
+The extraced signal is further processed to estimate the instant heart rate.
+This code runs on cuda enabled device at 30 FPS.

 ## Pipeline